 The pharmacy kept a record of who had acted as the RP each day.
 The correct RP notice was prominently displayed.
 Controlled drug (CD) registers were in order.
 Balance checks were completed regularly and any discrepancies were promptly rectified.
 A random balance check was accurate.
 Patient returned CDs were recorded in a separate register.
-Records of private prescriptions were maintained in a prescription book and contained all legally required details.
+Records of private prescriptions were maintained on the patient medication record (PMR) system and contained all legally required details.
 The pharmacy kept records of the receipt and supplies of unlicensed medicines ('specials').
 Certificates of conformity were stored with all required details completed.